EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 apple.
-What shall we do with her?” – “Set her free.”) is aborted by the proxy, and a part of that operation is later used in a different operation to prime the server for responding leniently to another operation that would originally have been “Evil Queen poisened apple.
+What shall we do with her?” – “Set her free.”) is aborted by the proxy, and a part of that operation is later used in a different operation to prime the server for responding leniently to another operation that would originally have been “Evil Queen poisoned apple.
 What shall we do with her?” – “Lock her up.”.
 The attack is illustrated in
 {{freethehitman}}.